An Initiative of the Nancy Neffson & Wetmore Family Foundation

 Sydney's Story

 Sydney Pidgeon, serving as Treasurer of the Kinship Fund, brings her experience in higher education and commitment to educational access and community development to the board.
-Sydney presently holds the position of Study Abroad Manager in the department of International Affairs at University of San Diego, a renowned international leader in global immersion and education.
-In this role, she builds international education programs to foster cross-cultural understanding and development, while offering direct advising for students on the alignment of their educational pursuits with their academic and professional aspirations.
+Sydney presently holds the position of Associate Director of Study Abroad at American College of the Mediterranean-Institute of American Universities, a renowned international leader in global immersion and education.
+In this role, she oversees the study abroad opportunities at all ACM-IAU across the Mediterranean aimed to provide excellence in international education, inspire intercultural awareness, and prepare students for success in a global community through the study of European and Mediterranean history, languages, cultures, and contemporary issues.

 This experience, in partnership with Sydney’s Masters Degree in Higher Education Leadership and Certificate in Restorative Justice, inform Sydney’s approach to community partnerships and collaborative dialogue aimed towards creating a sustainable impact.
 Sydney has demonstrated this commitment through her career in Higher Education and work as a Restorative Justice practitioner focused on community reentry, police-community collaboration, victim-offender mediation, and community building.